zoeking1221/run-buddy/README.md

-# run-buddy
+# Run Buddy, Inc

 ## Purpose
-A website that offers fitness training services
+A website that offers fitness training services.

-## Built With
+## Built WIth
 * HTML
 * CSS